Cisco-Talos/clamav/README.Docker.md

 ### Dockerized ClamDScan

 Running both `clamd` and `clamdscan` is also easily possible, as all that is needed is the shared socket between the two containers.
-The only cavaet here is to:
+The only caveat here is to:
 1. mount the files to be scanned in the container that will run `clamd`, or
 2. mount the files to be scanned in the container that will `clamdscan` run if